 Though flashes and floaters are common and not always a serious health issue, a sudden increase in flashes and floaters may indicate a retinal tear.
 As you get older, your vitreous shrinks, which can lead to posterior vitreous detachment.

 Posterior vitreous detachment is common and not generally a threat to your vision.
 However, the condition may increase your risk of a retinal tear that allows fluid to seep through, which may affect the health of your retina and lead to vision changes.

 You will not experience any pain with a retinal tear or detachment, but you may experience:

 These symptoms require immediate medical attention, and you should contact Fuerst Eye Center immediately.

 The board-certified ophthalmologists at Fuerst Eye Center perform comprehensive eye exams, which includes dilating your pupils and examining the inside of the eye, when you come to the office with symptoms that may indicate posterior vitreous detachment or a retinal tear.
 During the exam, the team uses state-of-the-art diagnostic tools to assess eye health and determine the cause of your flashes and floaters.

 Treatment for your flashes and floaters may depend on the cause and the effect it may have on your vision.
 The experienced team develops individualized treatment plans specific to your needs.
 If you have a retinal tear, the eye surgery experts can repair the tear using a laser.

 If your floaters aren’t caused by a retinal tear, the team may schedule regular follow-up appointments to monitor eye health.

 Flashes and floaters are common.
 But a sudden increase may indicate eye damage that can affect your vision.
-For comprehensive eye care from surgical experts, call the offices of David J. Fuerst, MD, Inc. or request an appointment online today.
+For comprehensive eye care from surgical experts, call the offices of Fuerst Eye Center or request an appointment online today.